wmatson/clj-particle-system/README.md

 # particle-system

-A Quil sketch designed to ... well, that part is up to you.
+A quick project to play around with making a particle system on my way to learn quil and evaluate it as a potential rendering system for a game.

 ## Usage

-LightTable - open `core.clj` and press `Ctrl+Shift+Enter` to evaluate the file.

-Emacs - run cider, open `core.clj` and press `C-c C-k` to evaluate the file.

-REPL - run `(require 'particle-system.core)`.
+Run particle-system.core/-main

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Wesley Matson

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.